otacke/h5p-todo/README.md

 ### Optionally store state in cookies
 There's a save content state option that stores the state of a content type if the user is logged in.
 Might be useful to optionally use cookies (web storage API), so this feature could work for anonymous users, too. https://h5p.org/comment/14994#comment-14994

+### Timer
+I have already created a general timer library for H5P, quite versatile, but I do not even dare to look at that old piece of code ;-) Maybe I'll write something new, tiny and focussed and ready for adding a timer (maybe as an overlay) to any H5P library that needs one.
+Could also go into H5P-Question.